daniaokuye/winnerineast.github.io/README.md

 - [kepler.gl](https://github.com/winnerineast/kepler.gl):Kepler.gl is a data-agnostic, high-performance web-based application for visual exploration of large-scale geolocation data sets.
 Built on top of Mapbox GL and deck.gl, kepler.gl can render millions of points representing thousands of trips and perform spatial aggregations on the fly.
 - [manim](https://github.com/winnerineast/manim):Manim is an animation engine for explanatory math videos.
 It's used to create precise animations programmatically, as seen in the videos at 3Blue1Brown.
 - [manimnx](https://github.com/winnerineast/manimnx):Interface between networkx and manim.
+- [Netron](https://github.com/winnerineast/Netron): Netron is a viewer for neural network, deep learning and machine learning models.
 - [ngx-admin](https://github.com/winnerineast/ngx-admin): Admin template based on Angular 8+ and Nebular.
 - [SandDance](https://github.com/winnerineast/SandDance): Visually explore, understand, and present your data.
 - [tabler](https://github.com/winnerineast/tabler):Premium and Open Source dashboard template with responsive and high-quality UI.